Putnam-Lab/Lab_Management/Lab_Resourses/Titrator/README.md

-# Welcome to the Putnam Lab Repo for our Titrator
+# Welcome to the PPP Lab group folder for our Titrator

 We have a Mettler Toledo T5 automatic titrator and an InMotion Pro sample carousel.